Who We Are

 About WPNL

 The Women’s Peacebuilding Network in Lebanon (WPNL) brings together women peacebuilders committed to inclusive and sustainable peace.
-The network aims to amplify women’s contributions to peacebuilding in Lebanon, and strengthen its members’ leadership and participation through learning, exchange of expertise and networking.
+The network aims to amplify women’s contributions to peacebuilding in Lebanon while strengthening its members’ leadership and participation through learning, exchange of expertise, and networking.

-The network will function as an umbrella for female peacebuilders, bringing together mediators, practitioners and other peacebuilders working across formal and informal peacebuilding processes and initiatives, to facilitate capacity building, knowledge exchange, peer-to-peer learning, and enhance visibility of women’s contribution in peacebuilding in Lebanon.
+The network will function as an umbrella for women peacebuilders, bringing together mediators, practitioners, and other peacebuilders working across formal and informal processes and initiatives.
+It facilitates capacity building, knowledge exchange, peer-to-peer learning, and enhances visibility of women’s contribution in peacebuilding in Lebanon.

-The network comprises of female peacebuilders coming from all eight governorates across Lebanon, reflecting diversity in age, social, religious, national and political backgrounds.
+The network comprises of women peacebuilders coming from all eight governorates across Lebanon, reflecting the country’s rich diversity in age, social, religious, national, and political backgrounds.

-The network is independent, inclusive, and capitalizes on the breadth and depth of peacebuilding efforts women are leading across Lebanon.
+WPNL is an independent and inclusive network, capitalizing on the breadth and depth of women-lead peacebuilding efforts across Lebanon.

 Peace and dialogue initiatives are needed now more than ever in Lebanon, considering the political, economic and social crises facing the country, which in turn is posing increased threats to peace by raising tensions and deepening polarization among political and sectarian groups, and increasing tensions in the communities.